duckies/cop4331c-form-submission-system/docs/STRUCTURE.md

 <form-generator :schema="formSchema">
 ```

-We can then also pass in a data object that we want to store answers to the form questions that it emit back to us.
+We can then also pass in a data object that we want to store answers to the form questions that it will emit back to us.
 We call `:schema` and `:data` [props](https://vuejs.org/v2/guide/components-props.html), but can be thought of as arguments a function would take.

 ```HTML
 <form-generator :schema="formSchema" :data="formData">